vedph/cadmus-febo/README.md

 # Cadmus FeBo Core

-This package contains the core classes and interfaces for the Cadmus FeBo (_Federalism and Border Management in Greek Antiquity__) project.
+This package contains the core services for the Cadmus FeBo (_Federalism and Border Management in Greek Antiquity_) project.
+Currently, the project does not use any specific model, so the only library here is the services library, which uses models from Cadmus general, philology, epigraphy, and geography parts.

 ## Model